intelsdi-x/snap-plugin-collector-pciessd/README.md

 `./conf/config.json` describes how to parse the NVMe result and generate the metrics.

 For snap configuration
 * conf - defines the path of configuration file.
 See more details in `example/snap-config.json` and `./conf/config.json`

 ## Documentation

 Metrics are all defined in `./conf/config.json`.
-Metrics below is for the default configuration.
+Metrics listed below are for the default configuration.

 ```
 /intel/pciessd/drive-name/CriticalWarning